-Building a Campaign to take on the Critical Energy Infrastructure hub
+Building a Campaign to take on Portland’s Critical Energy Infrastructure hub

 In his 1963 speech, a “Message to the Grassroots,” the late Malcolm X famously declared that all revolution is based on land: “Land is the basis of freedom, justice, and equality.”
 An anti-capitalist Black revolutionary, Malcolm recognized that racism and white supremacy in America are material issues.
 Constructed over time, they depend on a racial capitalism built through the exclusion and control of Black people on land stolen from Indigenous nations, and maintained through the continuous labor and dispossession of oppressed communities.

 In this moment of mounting crises, Malcolm’s words remind us that land is at the root of what we must overcome to achieve racial and climate justice.
 From the Covid-19 pandemic and rising unemployment, to police violence and terror against Black people and marginalized communities, and to the many localized crises climate change has already begun to unleash over this long, hot summer—each is embedded in geographies of racism.
 As Paul Bothwell, a Boston community organizer, reminds us: “Some neighborhoods are ‘fed’…others are bled.”

 Confronting these crises requires we remember the history of the land—the legacies of disinvestment; the continuum between redlining, gentrification, and climate impacts; and the real decisions that make “sacrifice zones” of communities.
 Reclaiming this history must be the root from which we build our movements and challenge these structures head on.